microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Building-a-table.md

 # Building a Table

 Table construction happens by interacting with an instance of an `ITableBuilder`.
 Broadly, `Tables` consist of `TableConfigurations` and Columns.
 Columns can be further broken down into `ColumnConfigurations` and `Projections`.
-An `ITableBuilder` has methods to accept Columns and `TableConfigurations`.
+An `ITableBuilder` has methods to add both Columns and `TableConfigurations`.

 * [Column](#column)
   * [ColumnConfiguration](#columnconfiguration)